 He showed me where to find the death record in the index books.

-I quickly found my record and Nathan took the information and retrieved the volume of records for me.
+I quickly found my record and the staff took the information and retrieved the volume of records for me.
 This is what I saw:

 Drat.
 My luck ran out.
 No new details in Jessie’s death record.
 Jessie was my mom’s great grandmother, and died too early for mom to really remember her.